elhui2/Reboot-Project/README.md

 - Optimizations for main menu
 - Remove obsolete code
-- Section Social in configurations
+- Social Section in configurations
 - removing iconmoon, revslider and a lot js libraries
+- Updated Bootstrap to 5.X

 ### TODO:
 - Layout of categories and blog page
+- Make a efficient proccess for the creation of custom resources
+- Validate all forms with JS